brunv/React-Redux-Complete/README.md

 ## React Authentication
 #### Email/Password Authentication
 - We store a record in a database with the user's email and password
-- When the user tries to login, we compare email and passoword with what is stored in database
+- When the user tries to login, we compare email and password with what is stored in database
 - A user is 'logged in' when they enter the correct email and password

-#### OAuth Authentication
+#### Google OAuth Authentication
 - User authenticates with outside service provider (Google, LinkedIn, Facebook)
 - User authorizes our app to access their information
 - Outside provider tells us about the user